bitfinexcom/bfx-hf-algo/README.md

 ### Benchmarking

-Run `TARGET=<benchmark name> npm run benchmark` to generate the reports (destination folder is ./benchmarks/reports), where TARGET is name of JS file in the root of `benchmarks` folder Visualize the report using `REPORT=<path to report> npm run benchmark:visualize`
+Environment variables API_KEY and API_SECRET must be defined (in paper mode) Run `TARGET=<benchmark name> npm run benchmark` to generate the reports (destination folder is ./benchmarks/reports), where TARGET is name of JS file in the root of `benchmarks` folder Visualize the report using `REPORT=<path to report> npm run benchmark:visualize`